bloodymushroom/react-node-auth0/README.md

-# React Flow Webpack Boilerplate
+# React Mobx Webpack Boilerplate

+## About

+- Boilerplate for React - Mobx - Webpack
+- Hot reload, build for dev and production

 ## Installation